zendeskgarden/react-components/packages/avatars/examples/advanced.md

 ### Chrome header

 Use an `extrasmall` avatar within a Chrome `HeaderItem` in order to provide a user profile menu.
-Remember to add the `round` prop to the header item so that the keyboard focus ring is properly styled.
+Remember to add the `isRound` prop to the header item so that the keyboard focus ring is properly styled.
 Status may be added to this avatar without impacting the height of the header.
 See the code for details.